 The Ramsey County Continuum of Care seeks to be as inclusive as possible and to include the opinions and insights of various stakeholders, including people who have experienced or are experiencing homelessness.
 The Continuum of Care membership engages in planning with the Continuum of Care Governing Board, informs them, and holds them accountable.
-Members of the Continuum of Care may include, but are not limited to:
+Members of the Continuum of Care may include, but are not limited to: nonprofit homeless assistance providers, victim service providers, faith-based organizations, governments, businesses, advocates, public housing agencies, school districts, social service providers, mental health agencies, hospitals, universities, affordable housing developers, law enforcement, and organizations that serve veterans and homeless and formerly homeless individuals.

-- Affordable housing developers, landlords, building owners

-- Any person interested in improving the response to homelessness

-- Businesses

-- CDBG/HOME/ESG Entitlement Jurisdiction (County, City of St. Paul, DHS)

-- Continuum of Care- funded and non-CoC funded youth homeless organizations

-- Continuum of Care funded victim service provider

-- Culturally specific homeless service provider

-- Disability Services organization/disability advocates

-- Domestic violence advocates/provider
+- Affordable housing developers, landlords, building owners - Any person interested in improving the response to homelessness - Businesses - CDBG/HOME/ESG Entitlement Jurisdiction (County, City of St. Paul, DHS) - Continuum of Care- funded and non-CoC funded youth homeless organizations - Continuum of Care funded victim service provider - Culturally specific homeless service provider - Disability Services organization/disability advocates - Domestic violence advocates/provider

 - EMS/Crisis Response Teams

 - Faith-based organizations

 - Family homeless service provider

 - Homeless and formerly homeless persons

 - Hospitals/Health care clinics

 - Law enforcement/local jails

 - Legal services organizations

 - LGBTQ+ service organizations/advocates

 - Local/state governments

 - Mental health service organizations

 - Organizations serving homeless and formerly homeless with specific barriers posed by involvement or past involvement with the criminal justice system

 - Organizations that serve homeless and formerly homeless veterans

 - Public housing agencies

 - School district administrator/homeless liaisons

 - Shelter providers

 - Street outreach teams

 - Substance abuse service organizations

-The roles and responsibilities of the Continuum of Care membership are focused on providing feedback and input to help guide the decision-making of the Continuum of Care Governing Board and the Continuum of Care Steering Committee in the following areas:
+The roles and responsibilities of the Continuum of Care membership are focused on providing feedback and input to help guide the decision-making of the Continuum of Care Governing Board and the Continuum of Care Steering Committee in the following areas:to:

-- 1. Vote to elect a portion of the Continuum of Care Governing Board and Steering Committee as specified in Article III, Section 1. - 2.
+- 1. Vote to elect a portion of the Continuum of Care Governing Board and Steering Committee as specified in Article III and a portion of the Steering Committee as specified in Article IV, Section 1. - 2.
 Comment on proposed Governance Charter changes during comment period prior to the first full membership meeting of the year. - 3.
 Vote annually through a consent agenda at a regularly scheduled meeting of the Continuum of Care membership on the Continuum of Care Governance Charter. - 4.
-Participate in the committees and subcommittees of the Continuum of Care. - Review and provide feedback on community data and analysis related to efforts to prevent and end homelessness. - 6.
+Participate in the committees and subcommittees work groups of the Continuum of Care. - 5.
+Review and provide feedback on community data and analysis related to efforts to prevent and end homelessness. - 6.
 Review and provide feedback on priorities for funding projects. - 7.
-Review and provide feedback on the establishment and operations of a centralized or coordinated assessment system (CES), in consultation with recipients of ESG funds. - 8.
-Delegate to the Governing Board, Steering Committee, and working groups, the implementation of the CoC's strategies and day-to-day work of the Continuum.
+Review and provide feedback on the establishment and operations of a centralized or coordinated assessment system (CES), in consultation with recipients of Emergency Solutions Grant (ESG) funds. - 8.
+Delegate to the Governing Board, Lead Agency, Steering Committee, and working groups, the implementation of the CoC's strategies and day-to-day work of the Continuum.